First Crusade: Persecution of Christians

+Stark appears to be mis-quoting Hugh of Flavigny, who did indicate that locals threw stones at Richard, but, Richard did not die - he retired to a hermitage near Remiremont Abbey, but returned to Saint-Vanne around 1039.

 The persecution of Christians became even worse after the Seljuk Turks invasion.
 Villages occupied by Turks along the route to Jerusalem began exacting tolls on Christian pilgrims.
 In principle, the Seljuks allowed pilgrims access to Jerusalem, but they often imposed huge tariffs and condoned local attacks.
 Many pilgrims were kidnapped and sold into slavery while others were tortured.
 Soon only large, well-armed groups would dare to attempt a pilgrimage, and even so, many died and many more turned back.
-The pilgrims that survived these extremely dangerous journeys, “returned to the West weary and impoverished, with a dreadful tale to tell.”
+The pilgrims that survived these extremely dangerous journeys, "returned to the West weary and impoverished, with a dreadful tale to tell."
 News of these deadly attacks on pilgrims as well as the persecution of the native Eastern Christians caused anger in Europe.